 Daughter Kathryn "Katie" Fisher (1879-1955) was born in about 1879 in Vera Cruz, Lehigh County.
 She wedded Jesse A. Coslett (Aug.
 2, 1877-1945), son of John and Rebecca (Dent) Coslett of Buck Horn, Columbia County, PA.
 The couple did not reproduce.
 Their address in 1920 was 549 North Ninth Street in Allentown and then in the 1940s at 47 North Seventh Street.
 She was a longtime member of Dubbs Memorial Evangelical and Reformed Church in Allentown.
 She earned income over the years as a sales woman with Somach's Store.
 Jesse endured cardiovascular disease and heart problems and died at age 67 on Feb.
 3, 1945.
 Cremation followed.
 After her husband's death, she lived with her married niece Ella Ihrie at 15 North Sixth Street.
 Kathryn passed away at home just four days before Christmas 1955.
 In an obituary, the Allentown Morning Call noted that "She was the last of 10 in the family."
-Kathryn left behind an estate valued at $10,000, and she left $1,000 each to local charitable institutions in memory of her brother James.
+Kathryn left behind an estate valued at $10,000, and she bequeathed $1,000 each to local charitable institutions in memory of her late brother James.
 These included the Dubbs Memorial Evangelical and Reformed Church, the Phoebe Home and Good Shepherd Home in Allentown and the Bethany Orphans Home of Womelsdorf.

 ~ Son Ephraim B. Fegley ~